Adding a Deposit (With Client Accounting)

 Adding a Deposit Charge Manually

 In some scenarios you may need to add a deposit charge manually, for example if the deposit information at the application stage was incorrect and you have voided the incorrect deposit charge and need to re-add the new, correct one.
-In this case head to the tenancy page > deposits tab > click the 'charge new deposit' option.
+In this case head to the lettings application or tenancy page and click the deposits tab and then click the 'charge new deposit' option.

 Enter the deposit details and click confirm.
-This will create a new deposit charge on the tenancy ledger.
+This will create a new deposit charge on the lettings application / tenancy ledger.

 Note - If you see a deposit is already setup, it may be that you created the tenancy from a lettings application and added the deposit information there.
 If this is the case, you should not add a new deposit charge and should move ahead to the Allocating to a Deposit Charge step below.